yingw787/personal-apps/pkg/src/apps/com-yingw787-blog/app/posts/2017/09/24/me_the_cfo_and_water.md

 draft: false
 ---

 For some reason, I generally have a paranoia around losing key essential services in my life - mostly food, running water, and electricity.
 I know I should not fear losing these things because I am fairly well off in terms of the world.
 I fear losing them anyways.
-I think it's just because when I lose those things, I feel *poor*.
+I think it's just because when I lose those things, I feel _poor_.
 I don't feel poor having three plastic tables at home and having no couch, TV, or Netflix.
 I do feel poor when I lose running water (which happened twice in one week).
 This leads to some funny encounters.

-___
+---

 The CFO of the company I currently work is a guy by the name of Laurence Zuriff.
 Laurence is pretty damn awesome in the sense that I never have a missed paycheck or worry about having a missed one, and judging from overhearing conversations I wouldn't want to be late on my payments if I owed him.
 He's good with money and he likes doing things right.